• Home

 $ openssl req -newkey rsa:2048 -keyout example.com.key -out mycsr.csr

-8. View the content of private key:
+Step 8.
+View the content of the private key:

 Use this command to view the content of the private key.

 That’s all.
 How simple it is, isn’t it?
 This is how you can create a certificate signing request on a Linux server.
-Please bear in mind that the procedure shown here will remain same as long as you are using OpenSSL to create a certificate signing request on any platform.
+Please bear in mind that the procedure shown here will remain the same as long as you are using OpenSSL to create a certificate signing request on any platform.

 You can submit the CSRs to your Certificate Authority with a desired certificate template and ask the CA team to issue the certificate.